mhenstell/mhenstell.github.io/projects/_posts/2016-03-05-death-&-taxis.md

 <a href="{{ site.baseurl }}/images/{{ page.img }}/big/steering2.jpg" data-lightbox="image-1" data-title="Steering">
 <img src="{{ site.baseurl }}/images/{{ page.img }}/thumb/steering2.jpg"/></a>

 Spent a few hours today rigging up the steering.
 I'm using a threaded rod and a quickly-drilled pitman arm.
 It's pretty janky and I'm ordered a real go-kart steering shaft to replace it, but it works for now.
-D&T went on its first human-powered drive today (just around the room, but still).
+DnT went on its first human-powered drive today (just around the room, but still).

 --------------------------------
 ##### Update 4/2/16 - Motor and Controller